ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

   - **Use Cases**: Image compression, financial analysis, customer feedback analysis.
 - **Random Cut Forest (RCF)**
   - **Concept**: Detects anomalies (outliers) by building an ensemble of trees.
 Data points that are easily isolated with fewer "cuts" are assigned a higher anomaly score.
+  - **Analogy**: A forester takes random sample plots (random cuts) in a forest (dataset).
+A tree (data point) that stands alone after a cut is considered isolated and thus an outlier.
   - **Problem Type**: Anomaly Detection.
   - **Data Formats**: `protobuf`, `CSV`.
   - **Compute**: Recommended for CPU only.
   - **Required Hyperparameters**: `feature_dim`.
   - **Metrics**: F1 Score.
-  - **Use Cases**: Fraud detection, security breach detection, monitoring bot activity.
+  - **Use Cases**: Detecting fraud in financial transactions, identifying security breaches in network traffic, monitoring for bot activity in e-commerce.
 - **IP Insights**
   - **Concept**: Learns usage patterns for IPv4 addresses by associating them with entities (e.g., user IDs).
-Uses a neural network to detect anomalous logins from unusual IP addresses or locations.
+Uses a neural network to detect anomalous logins from unusual IP addresses or locations and returns a high score for deviations.
+  - **Example**: If you always log in from home and then suddenly log in from another country, the algorithm flags it as anomalous and can trigger additional security checks.
   - **Problem Type**: Anomaly Detection.
   - **Data Formats**: `CSV` for training. `CSV`, `JSON`, `JSON Lines` for inference.
   - **Compute**: Supports CPU & GPU.
   - **Required Hyperparameters**: `num_entity_vectors`, `vector_dim`.
   - **Metrics**: Area Under Curve (AUC).
-  - **Use Cases**: Detecting fraudulent transactions/account takeovers, compliance checks, geolocation-based personalization.
+  - **Use Cases**: Detecting fraudulent transactions/account takeovers, ensuring compliance with regional regulations, geolocation-based personalization.
 - **K-Means**
   - **Concept**: Groups data into a pre-determined number (`K`) of clusters.
-It iteratively assigns data points to the nearest cluster centroid and then recalculates the centroid.
+It iteratively assigns data points to the nearest cluster centroid (center point) and then recalculates the centroid based on the new members.
+  - **Analogy**: At a party, you want to create `K=3` interest groups.
+You pick 3 random "leaders" (centroids).
+Guests join the leader they have the most in common with.
+Then, new leaders are chosen based on the actual average interest of each group, and guests re-evaluate, repeating until the groups are stable.
   - **Problem Type**: Clustering.
   - **Data Formats**: `CSV`, `protobuf` for training. `JSON` for inference.
   - **Compute**: Recommends CPU (GPU supported for single instance only).